Hope Town, Elbow Cay and Lubbers Quarters

 Just a 10 minute walk further south you'll come to The Sea Spray facilities including a large fully equipped marina, with ships store and shop.
 They offer cottages for rent some of which are on the ocean.
 They have a lovely pool side restaurant and lively tiki hut bar, all positioned adjacent to the marina.
 The "Hope Town Islanders" play once a week in season.

 I'm often asked to compare the The Sea Spray and Abaco Inn.
 All I can say is, the Abaco Inn restaurant wins the in the best view category but it can sometimes be windy.
 On the other hand, there is a lot to be said about romantic dining on the marina deck by the Tiki Bar and pool at the Sea Spray.
 Still, the Tiki bar and restaurant are outside, so weather must be taken into consideration.
-And in June as the schools let out in the states, the many families that live on south Elbow seem to congregate at the Sea Spray with children out numbering adults.
+And in June as the schools let out in the states, the many families that summer on south Elbow seem to congregate at the Sea Spray with children out numbering adults.
 They have a small inside dining area incase of rain.
 Both have efficiency Villas and will provide transportation to and from Hope Town even if staying elsewhere.

 Just north of White Sound on its western corner is Elbow Cay's newest resort, The Firefly Sunset Resort.
 It faces the Sea of Abaco side of the island and offers two pools, villas and their already popular "Last Light Restaurant" AKA Firefly Bar & Grill.
 You'll see their sign posted on the ocean road just prior to the Abaco Inn.
 We hear the Hope Town Hideaways handles their booking.